 Many Georgia lawyers refer to these cases as "slip and fall" accidents.
-However, the correct term is "unsafe conditions."
+While slip and fall is certainly an acceptable way to refer to this type of case, a better However, term is "unsafe conditions,” as this broader term encompasses more of the common injury scenarios that we regularly encounter in this area of law.
 Regardless of what they are called, most of these cases occur when someone falls on another person's property (usually a store or business location).
-While the vast majority of unsafe conditions cases are not serious, each year over 250,000 people suffer serious injuries and are rendered disabled after falling in a store or other premise.
+While the vast majority of unsafe conditions cases are not serious, each year over 250,000 people do suffer serious injuries and are rendered disabled after falling in a store or other premises.
 A relatively simple fall can result in catastrophic injuries.

 Every Georgia business or property owner (the "premises owner") has a "non-delegable" duty to keep the property in a safe condition and to warn visitors of any safety hazards or unsafe conditions.
 This duty extends to the entryways and exits of the business, which includes the parking lot.
 The premises owner is liable for injuries caused by unsafe conditions which the premises knew or should have known created an unsafe condition.

-Robert J. Fleming is an experienced Georgia personal injury lawyer who works hard to get you all that you are entitled to under the law.
+Robert J. Fleming is an experienced Georgia personal injury lawyer who has handled many serious premises liability and unsafe condition cases.
+He works hard to get you all that you are entitled to under the law.

-If you would like to discuss your case in complete confidence with an experienced Atlanta Injury Lawyer, call Mr Fleming directly at (404) 525-5150 or contact us online.
+If you have suffered an injury from an unsafe condition on a property or a slip and fall at a business and would like to discuss your case in complete confidence with an experienced Atlanta Injury Lawyer, call Mr. Fleming directly at (404) 525-5150 or contact us online.
 We are here to help.